New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 What is one of your professional goals you hope to accomplish while you’re here?

-Maillet: I hope to not only share my knowledge, but to also continue to grow and learn myself.
+Maillet: I hope to not only share my knowledge, but also to continue to grow and learn myself.
 I want to be able to make a positive impact on our students, our campus and in our communities.

 What is your favorite activity during your down time?

-Maillet: I enjoy hiking, gardening, playing with my grandsons and attending our Nüümü Yadoha (Paiute Language) classes.
+Maillet: I enjoy hiking, gardening, playing with my grandsons and attending our Nüümü Yadoha (Paiute language) classes.

 Carlos Rosas